wink-travel/affiliate-wordpress-divi-plugin/README.md

 Available components (short code : description):

-* [ikolookup]: Works with ranked content grid.
+* [winklookup]: Works with ranked content grid.
 Type in a place you want to visit and have inventory displayed.
-* [ikosearch]: Simple button to open up itinerary form.
+* [winksearch]: Simple button to open up itinerary form.
-* [ikoaccount]Account: Button to let you authenticate.
+* [winkaccount]Account: Button to let you authenticate.
 Once authenticated, it turns into a dropdown with account options.
-* [ikoitinerary]Itinerary: Same as search button, only it contains itinerary information as button text.
+* [winkitinerary]Itinerary: Same as search button, only it contains itinerary information as button text.
-* [ikocontent]: Lets you embed the inventory you've selected on Wink directly into a page or post.
+* [winkcontent]: Lets you embed the inventory you've selected on Wink directly into a page or post.

 ### Options ###